PA Tax Credit Programs

 Due to the high demand for EITC tax credits, the Commonwealth of Pennsylvania created a similar program in 2012.
 Like EITC, the OSTC program provides tax credits to eligible businesses contributing to an Opportunity Scholarship Organization.
 Business contributions are then used to provide tuition assistance in the form of scholarships to eligible students residing within the boundaries of a low-achieving school to attend Germantown Friends School.
 A low-achieving school is defined as a public elementary or secondary school ranking in the bottom 15 percent of their designation as an elementary or secondary school based upon combined math and reading Pennsylvania System of School Assessment (PSSA) scores.

 Thanks to a Special Purpose Entity created in 2016 called the Friends Education Equity Collaborative, qualified individual investors now have the opportunity to take advantage of tax credits for supporting qualified scholarship organization like Germantown Friends School.
-To learn more about the Friends Education Equity Collaborative and if you qualify, please email Colette Kleitz or call 215-951-2340 x3284.
+Learn more about FEEC.

 - How can my business register?